How to Reduce Separation Anxiety in Greyhounds: Strategies and Practical Exercises

 🧘 Progression Gradually expose to solitude

-💬 Reinforcement Value every small progress at the start
+💬 Reinforcement Value every small initial progress

 🍀 Approaches Integrate suitable supplements or pheromones

-What is separation anxiety in the greyhound?
+What is separation anxiety in greyhounds?

 One might think all dogs react the same way to solitude, but the greyhound, with its heightened sensitivity, stands out.
-It’s not simply a dog that is bored: we are talking about emotional distress, often triggered by a sudden rupture or repeated absences.
+It’s not simply a dog that is bored: we are talking about emotional distress, often triggered by a sudden break or repeated absences.

 Behavioral manifestations